jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 support conversations we have again and again and creating useful resources to help educate our customers and get them going.

-But heavy weight support is not purely self-service.
+Now just to be clear: heavy weight support is not purely self-service.
 We still send lots of emails and we even have phone support!

-Instead, it's all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
+It's all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
 Think of it as a first line of defense.